Equality and diversity

 - identifies requirements for equality and diversity training, competencies and support for Centre for Trials Research staff and ensure delivery of this

-- develops an action plan, which will include a focus on one specific protected characteristic at a time.
-The focus for the 2016-2017 academic year is disability.
+- develops an action plan, which will include a focus on one specific protected characteristic each year.